 - Take control.
 People with TS can feel more in control of their lives by researching TS, asking their doctors plenty of questions, and taking an active role in their treatment.

 Each person with TS will cope differently with its physical, emotional, and social challenges.
-Because TS doesn’t usually restrict activities, though, kids who have it should be able to enjoy and participate in the same activities as their peers, and not let it interfere with their everyday lives.
+TS doesn’t have to disrupt everyday life, though — kids who have it don’t have to restrict their activities and can enjoy doing the same things as other kids.